krabobmkd/FriendSh3ep/README.md

 Amiga OS3 Mastodon Client

-------------------------- Version 0.8
+------------------------- Version 1.0  24/08/2026

- First public beta of FriendSh3ep, a Mastodon/Fediverse client for AmigaOS3.
+ FriendSh3ep, a Mastodon / Fediverse client for Amiga OS 3.2 Finally also for OS3.9.

  Mastodon is a free, open, decentralised alternative to the  usual walled-garden social networks: no ads, no biased algorithm, no single company owning your data, moderation decided per server.

  FriendSh3ep is a native Amiga client for it,  with full Unicode/emoji rendering and real image/audio previews.

  Needed to work:

-  - AmigaOS 3.2, a 68030 should be OK, a 68060 or better is, well, better.
+  - AmigaOS 3.9 or 3.2, a 68030 50Mhz should be OK, a 68060 or better is, well, better.
-    (OS3.9/Coffin/AmiKit users: just upgrade to OS3.2.)
+  - Relies on picture.datatype a lot.
+Webp images are not displayed because no dt exists yet.
-  - An Internet stack (Miami, AmiTCP, RoadShow...).
+  - A fast Internet stack (Miami, AmiTCP, RoadShow...).
-  - AmiSSL v5 (the more recent, the better) -- it's on Aminet.
+  - AmiSSL v5 (the more recent, the better) it's on Aminet.
-  - EmojiGear v5.1, for modern font and emoji rendering.
+  - EmojiGear v5.2, for modern fonts, emoji rendering and text editor. https://github.com/krabobmkd/EmojiGear

- Optional:
+ Optional but used if present:

-  - AHI + mpega.library, for mp3 audio playback (yes, you can share mp3s
+  - AHI + mpega.library, for mp3 audio playback (yes, you can share mp3s on Mastodon).
-    on Mastodon).
+  - OpenURL and some browser , to open urls from links.

  As with any third-party Mastodon client, you create your account on your server's own web site; FriendSh3ep only ever gets a revocable token to it,